xxvader/Windows-Update-Disabler----wUD/README.txt

 administrator".

 ░░░░Lock Off Windows Update
-Set your Windows Update worries aside.
 Lock Off option ensures Windows Update doesn't enable or download ever while the hack is running.
 Disables Windows Update and current Windows Update services running on your OS.

 Windows itself along with other applications can order Windows Update to start back up, by using "Lock Off" wUD will